pwcremin/pwcremin.github.io/_posts/2017-03-15-discovery-news-bitcoin.markdown

         "keywords": [
 ```

 The resulting dataset contains all news stories with Bitcoin in the text (default count of 10 results).
-We are interest in stories that also involve China, so lets update our query.
+We are interested in stories that also involve China, so lets update our query.

 ```javascript